eoincraigie/sonic-vs-robotnik/README.md

 # sonic-vs-robotnik
-Sonic battles Dr. Robotnik in this web-based game written in Javascript
+Sonic battles Dr. Robotnik in this web-based game.
+More to come...